laher/gophertron/README.md

 gophertron
 ==========

-This package is just the code for a short talk on Go's coverage testing & the [httptest](http://golang.org/pkg/net/http/httptest/) package.
-I'll probably keep adding features for future discussions.
+This package is just a vehicle for some Go talks I’ve given.

+ * The first (see tag v0.1 for the original code) was a short talk on Go's coverage testing & the [httptest](http://golang.org/pkg/net/http/httptest/) package.
+ * The second talk (v0.2) will discuss some techniques for readying an app for production.
+ * I'll probably keep adding features for future discussions.

 Gophertron is a JSON API for spawning, mutating, zapping & kapowing gophers.
 The app depends on [go-restful](https://github.com/emicklei/go-restful) and [mgo](http://labix.org/mgo), and assumes a local Mongodb installation for running the server (but not for testing).